Kalvin Phillips: Manchester City

+2022–2024

 Phillips signed for Premier League champions Manchester City on 4 July 2022 on a six-year contract, for a reported initial fee of £42 million, potentially rising to £45 million in add-ons.
 On 7 August, Phillips made his league debut after coming on as a substitute for Rodri in a 2–0 away win over West Ham United.
 Phillips though suffered from injury problems and underwent surgery on his shoulder in September.
 When he returned from the World Cup in mid December 2022, manager Pep Guardiola commented that Phillips was overweight.

+In February 2024, Guardiola apologised for the comments, saying "I do apologise to him.
+I'm so sorry".
+"I did speak about that, I never before said something here [to the media] without speaking to the player".

+On 11 January 2023, Phillips started his first match for Manchester City, a 2–0 loss away to Southampton in the EFL Cup quarter-final.
+He made his first Premier League start in City's final home game of the season, a 1–0 win over Chelsea on 21 May.

+On 13 December 2023, Phillips scored his first goal for City, with a penalty in a 3–2 victory over Red Star Belgrade in the Champions League.